Maybe It Was Memphis: Content

 The song is a mid-tempo ballad in which the female narrator recalls a former lover whom she met in Memphis, Tennessee.
 It is composed in the key of A major with a vocal range of A_{3}-E_{5}.
 The main chord pattern on the verses is A-D twice, E-D twice, and E-G-A.

 Michael Anderson wrote the song in 1983.
 In an article for TAXI, he described the song writing process:

 I believe I wrote the last verse soon after the first verse – may have been the same night - and I knew it was the last verse.
 I didn't want the standard "happy ever after" storyline – and I couldn't see it ending badly – so I left it open – just the way it was.
 I imagined myself back in LA remembering it all and just wrote that...I decided to just write a filler verse and then I would record it that way and change it when I got back to LA.
 So I made up some stuff about Tennessee Williams, William Faulkner, and country love songs ("summer night beauty took my breath away" was directly from "Southern Nights" by Glen Campbell and one of the song books – never even liked that song but the concept worked in context).
 I recorded it the next day and never changed the verse.

 Critical reception

 In 2024, Rolling Stone ranked "Maybe It Was Memphis" at #177 on its 200 Greatest Country Songs of All Time ranking.

-American Idol & The Voice
+Cover versions

+Phil Seymour recorded a cover that was released on the 2011 reissue of his 1982 album Phil Seymour 2.

 On May 24, 2011, Lauren Alaina performed the song during the finale of American Idol.
 Carrie Underwood selected the song as part of the round of competition in which each contestant's idol chose their song.
 On May 8, 2013, during the live rounds of the fourth season of The Voice, Danielle Bradbery from Blake Shelton's team sang it as her song.
 On season 23 of The Voice, Grace West sang the song for her blind audition.